aimpang/x-profile-guardian/README.md

 - Minimal and calm ("set it and forget it")
 - Honest: We detect and alert — we do not prevent hacks
 - Privacy-first: Only monitor the account you explicitly authorize
-- Compliant: Built strictly within X’s API rules
+- Compliant: Grok features are manual and user-initiated

 ---